Planning a trip to Warrumbungle National Park? Here is everything you need to know about the iconic Breadknife and Grand High Tops walk.

 What does Warrumbungle mean?

-Warrumbungle mountains have a reach Aboriginal history that stretches back at least 5,000 years.
+Warrumbungle mountains have a rich Aboriginal history that stretches back at least 5,000 years.
 The name ‘Warrumbungle’ comes from the Gamilaraay language of the Kamilaroi people, and is believed to mean ‘Crooked mountains’.

 The most dramatic features of the Grand High Tops walk